Library

 - Hydroxylation reactions require vitamin C as a coenzyme

 - Decarboxylation of α-Keto acids is carried out by Thiamine.
-Multienzyme complexes are involved that also requires pantothenic acid, lipoic acid, riboflavin, and niacin.
+Multienzyme complexes are involved that also require pantothenic acid, lipoic acid, riboflavin, and niacin.
 The examples are PDH complex, α- Keto glutarate dehydrogenase complex, α- Keto acid dehydrogenase complex, etc.